 12-month exchange with the co-advisor: this forms the unique feature of the CLS doctoral program and is a non-negotiable program requirement.
-During the exhange, the PhD fellow takes leave of absence ("Beurlaubung") from their home base and switches to a contract issued by the co-advisors institute.
+During the exhange, the contract is stopped/suspended at the home base and the PhD fellow switches to a contract issued by the co-advisors institute.
 If a single 12-month exchange is impractical, it may be divided into two 6-month periods.

 Short visits: PhD fellows are encouraged to take advantage of the opportunities offered by both organizations and to actively seek cross-group collaborations.
 To facilitate this, short visits between sites are encouraged and travel costs covered.
 The trip between Zurich and Tübingen/Stuttgart takes around 3 hours by train.